nearform/developing-microservices/README.md

 A small microservice that causes reads on the sensor based on an offset.

 ### Sensor
-A dummy temperature sensor that sends out variying values based on what it receives from the actuator.
+A dummy temperature sensor that sends out varying values based on what it receives from the actuator.

 ### Serialisation